dahyunl2/CS225-KTeam/documents/teamcontract.md

 5. **Time Commitment**
 We are planning to work individual 6-8 hours a week and do 1hour weekly meeting.
 If the week is a heavy week (such as having 2-3 midterms), we will adjust the workload.
+In case if a member can't accomplish his or her part completely, we will keep asking for status report so that we can help each other.

 6. **Conflict Resolution**
 We have an active group chat, so we are not expecting any late or miscoumication.
 But if it happens and we cannot solve the conflict by ourselves, we will ask a help to TA.
+In case if one of the member have problems such as not doing the task or habitually late, we will report this to our mentor(TA) to get a better solution.

 ## Signatures